Upesh0070/AI-For-Beginners/README.md

 Would you like to contribute a translation?
 Please read our [translation guidelines](etc/TRANSLATIONS.md).

+## Related Platforms

+Curious about how this curriculum compares to other learning sites?
+See our overview of [related online platforms](etc/related-platforms.md) to learn how "AI-For-Beginners" fits into the wider educational landscape.

 ## Other Curricula

 Our team produces other curricula!
 Check out: